dereuromark/cakephp-flash/README.md

 Option |Description
 :----- | :----------
-limit | Max message limit per key (first in, first out), defaults to 10 order | Order of output, types default to `['error', 'warning', 'success', 'info']`
+limit | Max message limit per key (first in, first out), defaults to `10`. order | Order of output, types default to `['error', 'warning', 'success', 'info']`, all others are rendered last.

 ### Flash layouts
 You should have `default.ctp`, `error.ctp`, `warning.ctp`, `success.ctp`, and `info.ctp` templates.